tianyi-zhang/Critics/README.md

 To install Critics from plugin jars, you need to (1) place org.eclipse.compare\_3.5.501.v20140817-1445.jar, org.eclipse.jdt.core\_3.10.2.v20150120-1634.jar, org.eclipse.jdt.ui\_3.10.2.v20141014-1419.jar in the eclipse/plugins folder to override the original plugins in Eclipse Luna SR2, and (2) place UT\_1.0.0.201712041123.jar, edu.cmu.cs.crystal\_3.4.2.jar, edu.utexas.seal.plugins\_1.0.0.201712041123.jar in the eclipse/dropins folder.
 Then add "-clean" in the first line of eclipse.ini and start your Eclipse.

 **Notes:**
 - If you want to cusomize Critics, installing Critics from plugin jars is not a good option.
-It will be inconvenient to update and test your customizations using plugin jars.
+Because it is inconvenient to update and test your customizations using plugin jars.
 Please read the next section and learn how to build and run Critics from source code.
 - If you want to install Critics in other Eclipse versions, please read the deployment section in this tutorial.